pablo-pinargote/flask-restful-api-boilerplate/README.md

-# Lifecycle state broadcast API
+# A simple Flask API boilerplate